 The Athletic Committee provides support for the school's athletic program and discusses matters that will maintain the organizational and financial needs of the program.
-Meetings are open and a schedule of the meetings during the school year is posted on the school website.
+Meetings are open and a schedule of the meetings during the school year will be posted on the school website.

-Faith in Our Future Commission on Education
+Commission on Education